 Working Hard and Playing Hard

 From the Beirut Marathon to shooting hoops on a basketball court, Fransabank’s employees can often be found rising to a sporting challenge.
 Fostering a team spirit and providing a chance to swap work for leisure are major motivations behind Fransabank’s diverse sporting activities, many of which take place on a national level.
-In May 2009, the Bank’s basketball team was proud to take part in the first Fransabank Inter-Banks Basketball Tournament, an initiative launched by the Bank.
-Several local banks joined the event, although none were able to vanquish Fransabank which took winning place in the final.
-The Fransabank basketball team continues to go from strength to strength consistently being ranked among the premier teams in inter-bank championships.
+Fransabank basketball team continues to go from strength to strength consistently being ranked among the premier teams in inter-bank championships.

 Throughout the year, a calendar of Fransabank sporting events is ongoing.
-Away from basketball, Fransabank also has talent in the mini football field, with the Bank’s team having competed favourably in several tournaments.
-Year after year, Fransabank employees also form groups to join the annual Beirut Marathon and assist the Bank’s management in supporting its adopted cause of the Brave Heart Fund charity by fundraising during the race.
+Away from basketball, Fransabank also has talent in the mini football field, with the Bank’s team having competed favorably in several tournaments.
+Year after year, Fransabank employees also form groups to join the annual Beirut Marathon and run every time in support of a different cause by fundraising during the race.
 Individual talents in Rally, trap shooting, tennis and other sports activities are continually supported by the Bank’s management.
-The various teams or individual initiatives have been honoured to receive several championship shields and awards.
+The various teams or individual initiatives have been honored to receive several championship shields and awards.
 Of course, for all employees, it is the taking part rather than the winning that inspires them to enter competitions.
 This gives them the opportunity to make the Fransabank name visible across the country, demonstrating a desire to forge relationships and experiences that ultimately contribute to the social fabric of the country.